 1 jar of your favorite paleo/whole30 marinara sauce

 Preheat oven to 425ºF.
-Line a large rimmed baking sheet with parchment paper or foil (for easy clean up), and place in a wire rimmed baking rack.
+Line a large rimmed baking sheet with parchment paper or foil (for easy clean up), and place the wire rimmed baking rack on top.

 In the same large mixing bowl that has the almond flour and chicken stock, add the cooked onions & garlic, ground beef, ground pork, 2 eggs, parsley, salt, pepper and Italian seasonings.
 Use a spatula or hands to mix until completely combined.

 Use a large cookie scoop (or measure out 3 tablespoons) to scoop out meatballs, and use hands to roll into balls.
 Place meatballs on wire baking sheet.
 Will make 23-24 meatballs.